-We rely on third parties to provide services necessary for the operation of our business.
+We rely on third parties to provide corporate infrastructure services necessary for the operation of our business.
 Any failure of one or more of our vendors to provide these services could have a material adverse effect on our business.

-We rely on third-party vendors to provide critical services, including, among other things, certain services related to accounting, billing, human resources, information technology, or IT, network development and network monitoring.
+We rely on third-party vendors to provide critical corporate infrastructure services, including, among other things, certain services related to accounting, billing, human resources, information technology, or IT, network development and network monitoring.
 We depend on these vendors to ensure that our corporate infrastructure will consistently meet our business requirements.
 The ability of these third-party vendors to successfully provide reliable, high quality services is subject to technical and operational uncertainties that are beyond our control.
 While we may be entitled to damages if our vendors fail to perform under their agreements with us, our agreements with these vendors limit the amount of damages we may receive.
 In addition, we do not know whether we will be able to collect on any award of damages or that any such damages would be sufficient to cover the actual costs we would incur as a result of any vendor's failure to perform under its agreement with us.
+We are currently implementing a phased migration of our data centers in Singapore from one managed location to another, refreshing critical hardware and implementing centralized disaster recovery procedures.
+Any difficulties in the migration of certain enterprise-critical applications during this process may result in short periods of downtime for these applications, which may adversely affect our ability to accept customer orders, manufacture or ship products or invoice customers during those periods.
 Any failure of our corporate infrastructure could have a material adverse effect on our business, financial condition and results of operations.
 Upon expiration or termination of any of our agreements with third-party vendors, we may not be able to replace the services provided to us in a timely manner or on terms and conditions, including service levels and cost, that are favorable to us and a transition from one vendor to another vendor could subject us to operational delays and inefficiencies until the transition is complete.

-Our gross margin is dependent on a number of factors, including our level of capacity utilization.
+Our gross margin is dependent on a number of factors, including our product mix and level of capacity utilization.

-Semiconductor manufacturing requires significant capital investment, leading to high fixed costs, including depreciation expense.
-Although we outsource a significant portion of our manufacturing activities, we do retain some semiconductor fabrication and assembly and test facilities.
-If we are unable to utilize our owned fabrication and assembly and test facilities at a high level, the fixed costs associated with these facilities will not be fully absorbed, resulting in higher average unit costs and lower gross margins.
-In the past, we and our predecessor have experienced periods where our gross margins declined due to, among other things, reduced factory utilization resulting from reduced customer demand, reduced selling prices and a change in product mix towards lower margin devices.
+Our gross margin is highly dependent on product mix, with proprietary products and products sold into our industrial and automotive target market typically providing higher gross margin than other products.
+A shift in sales mix away from our higher margin products could adversely affect our future gross margin percentages.
+In addition, semiconductor manufacturing requires significant capital investment, leading to high fixed costs, including depreciation expense.
+Although we outsource a significant portion of our manufacturing activities, we do retain some semiconductor fabrication facilities.
+If we are unable to utilize our owned fabrication facilities at a high level, the fixed costs associated with these facilities will not be fully absorbed, resulting in higher average unit costs and lower gross margins.
+In the past, we have experienced periods where our gross margins declined due to, among other things, reduced factory utilization resulting from reduced customer demand, reduced selling prices and a change in product mix towards lower margin devices.
 Increased competition and the existence of product alternatives, more complex engineering requirements, lower demand and other factors may lead to further price erosion, lower revenues and lower margins for us in the future.